JawaharT/E-Health-Python-Project-2020-UCL/README.md

     <li>login system</li>
     <li>save password as encrypted (wrote the hash function)</li>
     <li>encryption of all data stored(wrote the encrypt/decrypt function)<ul>
-        <li style="margin-left: 20px;">beware that the use of LIKE, ORDER BY etc. will not work for encrypted attributes, I avioded encrypting those</li>
+        <li style="margin-left: 20px;">beware that the use of LIKE, ORDER BY etc. will not work for encrypted attributes</li>
     </ul>
 </ul>
 <p>admin</p>